 Platforms

 There’s just as much stuff shoved onto the Steam store as the App store every day, and you need a way to stand out.
 A lot of people think that it’s easier to succeed on mobile because the games are smaller.
 Hardly the truth.
 It also needs a marketing budget and a solid business plan.
 Mobile is very different from Desktop, a mobile game on the desktop is not doing and good and vice versa, but with Unity, you can be on all platforms.
+To help you decide which game engine to use, read more about what is better, Unity or Unreal Engine.
 You should define the distribution specifics including platforms that the game will be available for.
+To help you make the right choice, read more about what is the best engine for game development.

 • Arcade game